-For anyone who has been looking at their energy bill, but is unsure about the process, Flipper have put together a list of the key things you need to know:
+So, for anyone who has been looking at their energy bill and thinking they should switch but are unsure about what happens and what you have to do, Flipper have put together a list of the key things you need to know:

 You don’t need to contact your old supplier